sanson0/obelisk_jewellery/README.md

 * Select image with current image displayed and an option to remove the image The form has a submit button entitled 'Update Product' and a cancel button which returns the superuser to the products page.
+## Future Features of the site
+* Provide a means of processing Paypal payments as this is a very popular method of payment.
 # Data
 ## Product data
 All items will have a: -